SooryaGeorge7/Patient-Manager/README.md

 ![Passwords error](documentation/features/passwords-error.png)

-When asked to confirm password, if passwords dont match then user is displayed an error message before asking to start again.
+When asked to confirm password, if passwords don't match then user is displayed an error message before asking to start again.

 ---